hanpq/getps.dev/blog/2022-10-25-announcing-psportainer/2022-10-25-announcing-psportainer.md

 data-size="small">
 </div>

-Some time ago I wanted to automate a process where I needed check status of a few docker containers managed with Portainer and noticed that there was no powershell module available on the gallery.
-A couple of minutes later I had discovered a Portainer Rest API and though that it could be a fun project to provide powershell users with the ability to manage their Portainer and Docker instances.
+Some time ago I wanted to automate a process where I needed check status of a few docker containers managed with Portainer and noticed that there was no powershell module available on the gallery for portainer.
+A couple of minutes later I had discovered the Portainer Rest API and though that it could be a fun project to provide powershell users with the ability to manage their Portainer and Docker instances with powershell.

 So here it is, an early pre-release/work in progress powershell module for Portainer, ***PSPortainer***